-The Novel Coronavirus which leads to the disease COVID-19 is impacting our country, our state, and all of us in unprecedented ways.
+The novel Coronavirus or COVID-19 is impacting our country, our state, and all of us in unprecedented ways.
 For many of our employers, business is down, and that means layoffs or reduced hours for workers.
-If you have recently found yourself laid off, or struggling through a reduction in hours or wages, this booklet provides some guidance on where you can get help.
+Already many have lost jobs or are living in fear of losing their jobs in the near future.
+If you have recently found yourself laid off, or struggling through a reduction in hours or wages, this booklet will prove to be a valuable asset for you.
 We are committed to working with and assisting you through this challenging time.